flammie/purplemonkeydishwasher/index.md

 ###  Publications in conferences and journals

+1. Linda Wiechetek, Chiara Argese, **Tommi A Pirinen**, Trond Trosterud (2021, to appear) *Suoidne-varra-bleahkka-mála-bihkka-senet-dielku ‘hay-blood-ink-paint-tar-mustard-stain’
+   – Should compounds be lexicalized in NLP?*,  in CLIC-IT 2021, Bologna
 1. Heidemarie Sambale, Hanna Hedeland, **Tommi Pirinen** (2020 to appear), *User Support for Digital Humanities*,  in CLARIN Book of FIXME
 1. Amr Keleg, Nick Howell, Francis M. Tyers, **Tommi A Pirinen** (2020),